a-synchronous/rubico/README.md

 ```

 ## all
-applies a function to each element of input, returns true if all evaluations truthy
+applies a function to each element of input in parallel, returns true if all evaluations truthy
 ```javascript
 y = all(f)(x)
 ```